 The NRA marched into Shanghai on the 22 March 22, 1927 without having to fire a shot.
 This lack of resistance was in large part due to another massive general strike and series of demonstrations that were called in support of the NRA and in support of the Workers’ Government that Shanghai workers believed would soon be established.
 Stalin told the CCP to cooperate with Chiang Kai-shek in Shanghai.
 Chiang Kai-shek issued strict orders to the labor unions, the communists and the NRA to leave foreigners and their property untouched.
 Once inside the city, Chiang Kai-shek issued reassuring statements to the foreign community.
 He also praised the unions for their contribution to the NRA’s success in taking Shanghai.

-Yet, at the same time, Chiang Kai-shek was making plans to purge the Communists from the KMT.
+Yet, at the same time as celebrating Northern Expedition victories, Chiang Kai-shek was making plans to purge the Communists from the KMT.
 Having taken Shanghai, he now felt that he was strong enough to decimate their movement and to abandon the United Front.
 Indeed, Chiang Kai-shek felt that if he failed to act at this juncture, he risked losing control over both the Northern Expedition and over the type of country China would become once it was fully unified.

 On April 12, 1927 a bugle call from Chiang Kai-shek’s headquarters was sounded, followed by a loud siren emitted from a gunboat anchored in the river.
 This signaled the start of the Communist purge.
 Wearing blue clothes and white armbands, armed members of the Shanghai’s Green Gang attacked the offices of trade unions affiliated with the communists.
 Li Dazhao, China’s leading Marxist theorist, was executed during the purge along with hundreds of pro-labor and communist supporters.
 Zhou Enlai narrowly escaped.
 The ACFTU was paralyzed by unclear orders – including inadequate directions sent by Stalin – and thus put up a weak defense.
 When Shanghai workers and students held a rally protesting against Green Gang and the KMT’s action the following day, they were fired on by KMT forces.